Edward Partridge, Jr. diaries

 Scope and Contents

 Photocopies of handwritten diaries.
-Partridge writes about his mission to Hawaii from 1854 to 1858 and from 1882 to 1885 for the Church of Jesus Christ of Latter-day Saints, incidents during the Utah War, and settling in Farmington and in Fillmore, Utah.
-He also writes about his work as a probate judge, as a Mormon bishop and stake president, and as a politician.
+Partridge writes about his mission to Hawaii from 1854 to 1858 and from 1882 to 1885 for the Church of Jesus Christ of Latter-day Saints, the latter when he served as mission president.
+He writes about incidents during the Utah War (1857-1858), and settling in Farmington and in Fillmore, Utah, where he served as bishop.
+Patridge also writes about his work as a probate judge in Millard County, as a member of the Utah Territorial Legislature in the 1870s, and as a member of the Utah Stake presidency in Provo, Utah, in the 1890s.

 Conditions Governing Access